WisdomBits/overwatch/Starter-app README.md

 - Any component can read/write the state.
 - Changes are instantly reflected everywhere.
-- State is saved in localStorage, so it survives reloads.
+- State is saved in localStorage, so it persists on reloads.

-### 4. **Pub/Sub and Events**

-- Overwatch TS supports custom events and middleware (not shown in this demo, but easy to add!).

 ---